-One of the fundamental steps in automating a UI interaction as part of testing, is to setup identification criterion for various elements that the test needs to interact with.
-It is one of the critical components that defines how stable and hassle free your automation test will perform.
+One of the fundamental steps in automating a UI interaction as part of testing is to set up an identification criterion for various elements that the test needs to interact with.
+It is one of the critical components that define how stable and hassle-free your automation test will perform.

 For example, given a Login test scenario with the following steps

 - Enter username in Username field (an HTML input element of type INPUT)

 - Enter password in Password field (an HTML Password element)